Skip to Content

 Classic books set in Greece

-My Family and Other Animals is written by British naturalist and author Gerald Durrell.
-It’s the first novel in his delightful Corfu Trilogy, a series of books on Greece following his family’s move from England to the sunny Greek island of Corfu in the 1930s.
+My Family and Other Animals, the first novel in the Corfu Trilogy, recounts the charming tale of his family’s move from England to Corfu in the 1930s.

-Plus, if you enjoy this book, you can always explore Birds, Beasts, and Relatives and The Garden of the Gods, the second and third books in the series.
+If you enjoy this book, explore the sequels Birds, Beasts, and Relatives and The Garden of the Gods.
 You may also be familiar with Durrell’s older brother, Lawrence Durrell, who achieved fame as a novelist and poet.

 Zorba the Greek by Nikos Kazantzakis